stemangiola/nanny/README.md

     ## 10 Chrysler Imperial     230 0     mpg     -0.894
     ## # … with 278 more rows

+## `permute_nest`

-## `permute_nest`, From one column build a two permuted columns with nested information
+From one column build a two permuted columns with nested information

 ``` r
 mtcars_tidy_permuted =